pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 - In this proposal, placement policies are global-level and not specific to a database.
 This simplifies the configuration, but makes it restrictive for multi-tenant scenarios where a schema-per-tenant is provided.
 This is because creating or modifying placement policies requires a privilege which is cluster scoped (`PLACEMENT_ADMIN`).
 The limitation is that "tenants" will be able to `CREATE TABLE (..)
 PLACEMENT POLICY=x`, but they will not be able to `CREATE PLACEMENT POLICY x` or `ALTER PLACEMENT POLICY x`
 - Complex scenarios may exist where there is not a column in the current table which can be used to partition the table into different regions, but instead there is a column which is a foreign key to another table from which this information can be determined.
 In this scenario, the user will be required to "denormalize" the usage and move the parent_id into the child table so geo-partitioning is possible.
 - Because direct assignment and `PLACEMENT POLICY` are mutually exclusive, it results in some scenarios where users that just want to make one small change on a placement policy need to create a new policy.
 This is intentional to limit the risk of misconfiguration.
+- The name `REGION` is ambigous, since we are using it for placement as well as to refer to a chunk of data.
+We could avoid region here, but the problem is it is the most used term for a geographic location of a data center.
+We recommend instead calling both region but in documentation refering to them as "data regions" and "placement regions".

 ## Unresolved Questions